Social selling is the practice of using your brand's social media accounts to connect and interact with individual prospects and customers.

 Live streaming is a feature that TikTok has successfully leveraged and it is ideal for social selling practices.
 Salespeople have the ability to share content and sell products on TikTok Live, bringing live selling practices previously seen on cable television to a new generation of buyers.
 50% of users have reported making a purchase after watching a live stream.

 In terms of engagement, TikTok is streets ahead of its competitors.
 Instagram’s engagement rate is 0.6%, while Facebook’s is only 0.15%.
 Tiktok on the other hand has an engagement rate of 4.25%.
-Users here are interacting more often and in real-time with the content they are consuming, giving sellers endless opportunities to increase their sales.
+TikTok challenges have played significant role in boosting user engagement and driving viral trends.
+With high-levels of community participation, the platform continues to grow, giving sellers endless opportunities to increase their sales.

 Linkedin is a bit different from the rest of the social media platforms as it’s aimed more toward working professionals.
 Having said that, it does boast 900 million users, so social selling on LinkedIn can definitely reap its benefits.